 Big or small, the smarty-pants interior designers, contractors and builders are applying their brains fully well to design a perfect living experience for you.
 However, these simple tact’s they use are in fact so hassle-free that you could incorporate them on your own.
 If you’re tiling your home, large tiles or small tiles, whichever you choose does fully well to make a small space look bigger.

-Here’s two ways how tile size is a relatively important aspect in systematizing the overall look of the space.
+Here are two ways how to tile size is a relatively important aspect in systematizing the overall look of the space.

 Using large tiles makes a small room appear bigger

 Got a small room you wish could appear bigger.
 Simply flip the catalogue to lighter colored larger tiles.
 This simple truth about tiles is something people wouldn’t normally believe unless they actually see it.
 The concept is simple- when the eyes see larger objects; the brain directly associates it to bigger spaces.
 So visually, looking at larger tiles the eyes trick the brain into looking at an area bigger than it actually is.

 Moreover, larger tiles are visually more appealing than smaller ones, therefore not just making space look bigger but also enhancing the overall value of your home.
 Additionally, when you’re using larger tiles, there’d be lesser grouting required; therefore making maintenance much easier.

 TIP: The pattern in which you lay the tiles also intensifies the application of the purpose.
 Using the tile anatomy you can make smart use of the available space.
 You could also consider using the bond tile pattern, meaning placing the tiles in the direction perpendicular to you when you enter the space.
 It is simply deceiving your eyes to believe you’re in a bigger space than you actually are.

 Large rectangular tiles placed perpendicularly to the entrance, source: Pinterest

 At Original Mission Tiles, we give you multiple options to choose from for the tiles that suit your home the best.